Introduction

 "ns1:ExceptionText The specified TypeNames does not exist:{(ns1}Roads)(ns2:Highways)</ns2:ExceptionText>"

-To get around this simply add the TYPENAMES syntax you want to your WFS dataset url:
+To get around this, simply add the TYPENAMES syntax you want to your WFS dataset URL:

-What this does is just requests the layer names without the namespace qualifier, and I suspect it works most likely because the server ends up using the default namespace when none is provided.
-If you needed a different namespace you could instead hard code it here.
+wfs_server_url?SERVICE=WFS&TYPENAMES=Roads,HighwaysWhat this does is just request the layer names without the namespace qualifier, and I suspect it works because the server uses the default namespace when none is provided.
+If you needed a different namespace, you could hard-code it here instead.

-So, by defining the TYPENAMES list on the dataset url, we can include commas that may be required by your particular WFS and avoid the standard 2.0 parenthesis syntax.
-Just don't forget to make sure your layer selection parameter matches what you put in the url.
+So, by defining the TYPENAMES list on the dataset URL, we can include commas that may be required by your particular WFS and avoid the standard 2.0 parenthesis syntax.
+Just don't forget to make sure your layer selection parameter matches what you put in the URL.